 By Leigh Segall, CMO of Smart Communications

-For nearly every innovation-centric organization, digital transformation was a top-trending buzzword in 2018 and while many get excited about the endless possibilities that come with digital transformation, the process can seem daunting when the necessary steps appear as long as your holiday shopping list.
+For nearly every innovation-centric organization, digital transformation has been a top-trending buzzword and while many get excited about the endless possibilities that come with digital transformation, the process can seem daunting.
 It’s important to understand that digital transformation isn’t about demolishing all your current technologies and starting from scratch.
 Instead, it’s a time to reflect on past behaviors and processes.
-Organizations that get this right not only focus on the construction of a new strategy that responds to ever-changing customer needs; they also build their strategies as continuous journeys and not one-time events
+Organizations that get this right not only focus on the construction of a new strategy that responds to ever-changing customer needs; they also build their strategies as continuous journeys and not one-time events.
+Here are some ways you can take a proactive approach toward digital transformation and help prepare your business for success.

 Make a List and Check it Twice